-I'm aware that cryptocurrency exchanges generally stipulate that the card used to purchase cryptocurrency at its exchange must be held in the name of the account holder, as must the account used to receive cash payments from the exchange.
+I'm aware that cryptocurrency exchanges like B generally stipulate that the card used to purchase cryptocurrency at its exchange must be held in the name of the account holder, as must the account used to receive cash payments from the exchange.
 Revolut would likely have been aware of this fact too.
-So, it could have reasonably assumed that most of the disputed payments would be credited to a cryptocurrency wallet held in Mr M's name.
+So, it could have reasonably assumed that the payments would be credited to a cryptocurrency wallet held in Mr B's name.

-By January 2023, when these transactions started, firms like Revolut had been aware of the risk of multi-stage scams involving cryptocurrency for some time.
+By February 2023, when these transactions took place, firms like Revolut had been aware of the risk of multi-stage scams involving cryptocurrency for some time.
 Scams involving cryptocurrency have increased over time.
 The FCA and Action Fraud published warnings about cryptocurrency scams in mid-2018 and figures published by the latter show that losses suffered to cryptocurrency scams have continued to increase since.
 They reached record levels in 2022.
 During that time, cryptocurrency was typically allowed to be purchased through many high street banks with few restrictions.

-By the end of 2022, however, many of the high street banks had taken steps to either limit their customer's ability to purchase cryptocurrency using their bank accounts or increase friction in relation to cryptocurrency related payments, owing to the elevated risk associated with such transactions4.
+By the end of 2022, however, many of the high street banks had taken steps to either limit their customer's ability to purchase cryptocurrency using their bank accounts or increase friction in relation to cryptocurrency related payments, owing to the elevated risk associated with such transactions.
+And by March 2023, when some of these payments took place, further restrictions were in place.
 This left a smaller number of payment service providers, including Revolut, that allowed customers to use their accounts to purchase cryptocurrency with few restrictions.
 These restrictions - and the reasons for them - would have been well known across the industry.